 - Improved security with Atlassian Access (additional costs may apply)

-Recommended by Some of the Best
+Trello is Recommended by Some of the Best Companies

-It is evident that Trello is a very flexible platform and has functionalities that can fit in different types of workflows across different industries.
+It is evident that Trello is a very flexible platform and has functionalities that can fit different types of workflows across different industries.
 Top-notch companies from various fields such as eCommerce, marketing, and even sport have been using Trello and have been putting in a good word for this impressive management tool.

 Trello is a powerful tool.
 The pros greatly outnumber the cons, and its user base has risen by 9 million active subscribers within just a year, proving that the application is worth investing in.